Vines & Valor background

 • Free time for reflection

-Integration work in the morning to process the first ceremony.
+Integration work in the morning to process the first session.
 Breathwork and reflection.
-Second ceremony in the evening.
+Second session in the evening.

 3. Sunday